absentnabi/absentnabi/README.md

 Hello, GITHUB community.
 I'm @absentnabi.
-I’m interested in software development and website design.
+I’m interested in software development, website design and gaming.
-I just started my coding journey and I am learning learning HTML and CSS. (any tips for what to focus on next?)
+I started my coding journey this year with HTML and CSS.
+Now, I'm trying to learn Javascript.
 I’m looking to contribute and collaborate anywhere I can be of help.
 Email: absentnabi@gmail.com